CoreumFoundation/coreum/x/dex/spec/README.md

 of the order execution is taken from that formula.

 But we may look at the problem from different perspective.
 Order might be defined by having these properties instead:
-- owned token amount to sell
+- offered token amount to sell
 - desired token amount to buy
 - price

-The formula might be defined as: `price = owned token / desired token`.
-Now, the `owned token` and `desired token` are the inputs (provided by user) and price is the output.
+The formula might be defined as: `price = offered token / desired token`.
+Now, the `offered token` and `desired token` are the inputs (provided by user) and price is the output.

 So we have two different ways of thinking:
 - order book defines the base token and quote token, user must say if his/her order is about buying or selling the base token
-- there is no definition of order book, base token, nor quote token, user simply specifies what token he/she owns and what token he/she desires
+- there is no definition of order book, base token, nor quote token, user simply specifies what token he/she offers and what token he/she desires

 We decide to implement the second type of thinking.
 At the same time we need to define a relation between both ways because the industry standard is to present trading platforms in the form of order books.
 The intuitive definition has been already provided